4 Wide vs long format

 4.3 From wide to long

-Sometimes it is needed to transform the data from wide to long.
-Here we need to say which column should not be changed, which is the PlotID (cols = -PlotID).
-Than we specify what to do with the column names, how they should be saved (names_to).
-And how to name the column with values (values_to).
+Then we specify what to do with the column names, how they should be saved (names_to).
+And how to call the column with values (values_to).

 spe_wide %>%